mumbIe/Waddler/README.md

 * Uses the latest, fastest and securest modules
 * Uses the latest crumbs
 * Everything that is logged is stored in separate text files in a nice format
-* Advanced multiplayer handler that allows you to add multiple minigames (supports Find Four, Mancala and Treasurehunt by default)
+* Advanced multiplayer handler that allows you to add multiple minigames
+* Supports 3 minigames: Find Four, Mancala and Treasurehunt
+* Supports functions like: Igloos, Puffles, Postcards and more
 * Throttling system
 * Comes with a command system (default commands are already added)
 * Advanced censoring system